Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Experiments

 \subsection{Application: Detecting sequences in neural spike trains}

 We next apply the Neyman-Scott process model to perform sequence detection in neural data.
 With multielectrode arrays, neuroscientists can record the times at which individual neurons fire action potentials, or \textit{spikes}.
 A collection of spike times from one or more neurons is called a \textit{spike train}.
-In many experimental settings---including studies of working memory \citep{Goldman2009}, motor production \citep{Hahnloser2002}, and navigation \citep{Davidson2009}---groups of neurons (sometimes called ``ensembles'') are hypothesized to fire repeatedly in sequences.
-Identifying these sequences in spike train data is a longstanding problem that has spurred a wide variety of modeling approaches \citep{Abeles2001,Russo2017,Peter2017,Quaglio2018,Maboudi2018,Mackevicius2019}.
-The results shown below were previously presented as a conference paper, which contains additional detail for this application of Neyman-Scott process models \citep{Williams2020_ppseq}.
+In many experimental settings, groups of neurons (sometimes called ``ensembles'') are hypothesized to fire repeatedly in sequences~\citep[e.g.]{Hahnloser2002}.
+Identifying these sequences in spike train data is a longstanding problem that has spurred a wide variety of modeling approaches \citep{Abeles2001,Russo2017,Quaglio2018,Mackevicius2019}.
+The results below extend~\citet{Williams2020_ppseq}.